2025 Best Victoria Christmas Activities to Do this Season

 Head to the Merridale farm this holiday for a one-of-a-kind Christmas experience.
 You'll be transported into a Christmas wonderland from the moment you arrive.
 Walk among thousands of twinkling lights (the biggest light display in South Cowichan), decorations, and displays.
 Then enjoy some festive food and perhaps some holiday shopping.
 It will be an evening you won't forget!

-- Merridale’s Santa Experience – Every weekend from November 30-December 22 (This activity must be pre-booked)
+- Merridale’s Santa Experience – November 29, December 6 & 7 (This activity must be pre-booked)

 - New Year’s Eve Dinner – December 31